-Extracts from plants as diverse as foxgloves and pineapples, camellias and artichokes have been, and continue to be used, in many parts of the world.
+Extracts from plants as diverse as foxgloves and pineapples, camellias and artichokes have been, and continue to be used, in medicines.

-For example, you're probably more familiar with acetyl salicylic acid than you might think.
+For example, you might rely on with acetyl salicylic acid which is derived from willow tree bark more than you might think.

-Used for over 2000 years, it relieves aches and pains, reduces inflammation and fever, and has evolved from a plant source – willow tree bark - and is the active ingredient in Aspirin.
+Used for over 2000 years, it reduces inflammation and relieves aches, pains and fever - it's in fact the active ingredient in aspirin.

 The plants I have listed are easily obtainable and not difficult to grow.
 You'll find many in your garden already.